diggledoot/spring-boot-rest-full/README.md

 # Bookmark~

-You stopped at Evolving REST APIs https://spring.io/guides/tutorials/rest/
+You stopped at Building links into your REST API https://spring.io/guides/tutorials/rest/